solspace/craft-freeform/packages/plugin/src/Integrations/CRM/Pardot/README.md

 ### 3. Prepare the Connection

-- Flip back to the Freeform CP browser tab.
+- Switch back to this integration tab.
 - Enter Salesforce credentials in the next 2 fields:
     - Paste the Salesforce **Consumer Key** value into the **Client ID** field in Freeform.
     - Paste the Salesforce **Consumer Secret** value into the **Client Secret** field in Freeform.
 - Enter your Pardot Business ID into the **Pardot Business Unit ID** field.
     - To find the Pardot Business Unit ID, go to *Marketing Setup*, in the *Quick Find* box, enter `Pardot`, and then select *Pardot Account Setup*.
 Copy the business unit ID for the Pardot instance you want to use.
+- Click the **Save** button.

 ### 4. Finish & Verify the Integration

-- Click the **Save** button.
 - After the integration is saved, you should see an **Authorize** button at the top of the page.
 - Click the **Authorize** button.
 - A popup will load a Salesforce OAuth page to allow permissions.